legosx/gopro-media-library-verifier/README.md

 3. Lookup for "search" requests in Network tab.
 If the results are empty, refresh or scroll the page - new request to API should go out.
 You should pick the request with `Request method: GET` and `Status Code: 200 OK`.
 4. From here on, you have 2 options to specify the token for the tool:
-   1. Click on the request and go to the Request Headers section.
-You should see "Authorization:" header with the value starting with "Bearer ".
-Copy the value after "Bearer " and use it as a token for the tool.
+   1. Click on the request and go to the Cookie section.
+You should see "gp_access_token" cookie.
+   Copy the value and use it as a token for the tool.
    2. You can just do right mouse click and select "Save as cURL".
 Later you can paste it in the tool.
+   NOTE!
+That's not supported yet, to be done in next releases

 ### Run!